google/go-attestation/README.md

 Please note that this is not an official Google product.

+TPM 1.2 support is best effort, meaning we will accept fixes for TPM 1.2, but testing is not covered by CI.

 ## Installation

 The go-attestation package is installable using go get: `go get github.com/google/go-attestation/attest`